U.S. Relations With the Netherlands

 More information about the Netherlands is available on the Netherlands Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The U.S. partnership with the Netherlands dates back to the American Revolution, which the Netherlands supported.
 The United States established diplomatic relations with the Netherlands in 1782; one of our oldest, continuous bilateral relationships.
 The excellent bilateral relations are based on close historical and cultural ties as well as a common dedication to individual freedom and human rights.
-The United States and the Netherlands often have similar positions on issues and work together both bilaterally and multilaterally in such institutions as the United Nations and the North Atlantic Treaty Organization (NATO).
+The United States and the Netherlands share similar positions on many important issues and work together both bilaterally and multilaterally in such institutions as the United Nations (UN) and the North Atlantic Treaty Organization (NATO).

-The Dutch fought alongside the United States in the Korean War and the first Gulf War and have been active in global peacekeeping efforts in the former Yugoslavia, Afghanistan, and Iraq.
+The Netherlands fought alongside the United States in the Korean War and the first Gulf War and have been active in global peacekeeping efforts in the former Yugoslavia, Afghanistan, Iraq, and more recently in Mali.
 The Netherlands played a leading role in the 1999 Kosovo air campaign.
 It has contributed to European Union (EU) peacekeeping forces in Bosnia.
-The Dutch also have supported and participated in NATO training efforts in Iraq, the EU and NATO police training efforts in Afghanistan, the 2011 NATO mission in Libya, and in both EU and NATO counter-piracy operations.
-The Dutch are participants in the “smart defense” initiative, including in the area of missile defense.
+The Netherlands also supported and participated in NATO training efforts in Iraq, the EU and NATO police training efforts in Afghanistan, the 2011 NATO mission in Libya, and in both EU and NATO counter-piracy operations.
+The Netherlands participates in the “smart defense” initiative, including in the area of missile defense.
 The Netherlands is a military contributor to the Counter-ISIL Coalition, and co-chair of the Coalition’s Foreign Terrorist Fighters Working Group.
 The Netherlands supports counterterrorism efforts with leadership, personnel, and material.
 It is a party to all 12 UN counterterrorism conventions and Co-Chairs the Global Counterterrorism Forum.
 The Netherlands works closely with the United States and other countries on international programs against drug trafficking and organized crime.

 U.S. Assistance to the Netherlands